kwahome/antaeus/docs/rfc-invoice-billing-scheduling.md

 messages which are scheduled for earliest processing rather than having to poll every message to determine readiness.
 Moreover, delivering the most ready tasks first is always guaranteed.

-This solution proposes the use of the delay and schedule feature of ActiveMQ to schedule invoice billing for execution at a later time.
+The favoured solution proposes use of a delay and schedule feature of ActiveMQ to schedule invoice billing for execution at a later time.
 Scheduling can happen way in advance of the target billing date e.g. on daily, on invoice creation etc.

-The choice of ActiveMQ over Redis in spite of both having sorted persistence of delayed and scheduled messages is the fact that ActiveMQ is a dedicated MOM optimized for reading messages, one at a time, with queue deadlock management guaranteeing an at most once delivery; very desirable in a system involving payments.
+The choice of ActiveMQ over Redis (and any other MOM) in spite of Redis also having sorted persistence of delayed and scheduled messages is the fact that ActiveMQ is a dedicated MOM optimized for reading messages, one at a time, with queue deadlock management guaranteeing an at most once delivery; very desirable in a system involving payments.
 With Redis, deadlock management and at most once delivery guarantees would have to be handled by the application.

 Below is a sequence diagram representing the flow: